Argentina Entry Requirements

 enter Argentina.
 Leisure and business travelers are allowed to stay a

 maximum of 90 days in Argentina without a visa.
+Diplomatic or official passport holders need to obtain visas prior to arrival.
 Those wishing to stay

 U.S. citizens who arrive in Argentina with expired or damaged passports